cotarr/irc-hybrid-client-dev-tools/README.md

-When you evaluate how this could impact your use of this repository, consider that this is a development utility that is run within the limited scope of a development environment, with data input limited to repository source code files, and consider that these tools are not directly exposed to the public internet.
+When you evaluate how this could impact your use of this repository, consider that this is a development utility that is run within the limited scope of a development environment, with data input limited to repository source code files, and consider that these tools can be used in a way that is not directly exposed to the public internet, such as a virtual machine.

 ## Installation